 Kondapalli is a census town in Krishna district of Andhra Pradesh, the name of which translates to wooden toy village.
-Infact I was told that the village was named Kondapalli because it’s the village of artisans where each home has an expert of making the wooden toys.
+Infact, I was told that the village was named Kondapalli because it’s the village of artisans where each home is an expert of making the wooden toys.

-But more than the wooden toys, the village has gained popularity for the manufacture of dancing dolls, which is an art adopted from Thanjavur, Tamil Nadu.
-Hence these dolls are also known as Thanjavur dolls, which is famous throughout Andhra Pradesh
+But what makes Kondapalli village unique apart from the wooden toys making, is its manufacture of local dancing dolls, which is an art adopted from Thanjavur, Tamil Nadu.
+Hence, these dancing dolls are famously known as the Thanjavur dolls, which is famous throughout the state of Andhra Pradesh

-The artisans who work on crafting these wooden toys are known as Arya Kshatriyas, which apparently has got a mention in the Brahmanda Purana.
-They are said to have migrated from Rajasthan in the 16th century to Kondapalli and claims their origin to Muktharishi, a sage endowed with skills in arts and crafts by Lord Shiva
+The artisans who work on crafting these wooden toys in Kondapalli village are known as Arya Kshatriyas, which apparently has got a mention in the Brahmanda Purana.
+It is said that these artisans migrated from Rajasthan during the 16th century to Kondapalli village and claims their origin to Muktharishi, a sage endowed with skills in arts and crafts by the Lord Shiva

-The Kondapalli toys are crafted from the soft wood known as Tella Poniki which is manufactured locally and can be found in the nearby Kondapalli Hills.
-This wood is mostly preferred in toy making because its light weighted and easy to carve.
-The process is quite detailed and requires minute observations.
+The Kondapalli wooden toys are crafted from the soft wood known as Tella Poniki which is manufactured locally and can be found in the nearby Kondapalli Hills.
+This wood is mostly preferred in wooden toy making because the wood apparently is light weighted, which is easy to carve.
+The process is quite detailed and requires minutest of observation.

-Each wooden piece is subjected to slow heating to draw out all the moisture.
-Each limb is separately carved and joined to the body with an adhesive paste of tamarind seeds and given a coating of lime glue.
-This is followed by painting the toy with water or oil colours with the help of fine brushes.
+Each piece is then subjected to slow heat to take out all the moisture from the wood.
+Each limb is separately carved and joined to the body using an adhesive paste of tamarind seeds and given a coating of lime glue.
+This is followed by painting the wooden toys with water or oil colour with the help of fine brushes.

-They mainly work on producing figures from mythology, animals, birds, bullock carts and the most notable amongst the one is called Dasavataram, dancing dolls.
+They mainly work on producing figures and idols of either the mythological gods, or animals, birds, bullock carts or Dasavataram, famously known as the wooden dancing dolls.

 An artisan explained me the process “The paste which is a mix of paper and wood mesh, tapioca and white stone powder is applied on the targeted shape.
 Any given doll has four parts – head, body, hands and legs with the base.
 The perfection of the handicraft lies in how best the artisan can fix an iron ring, connecting the head to its rest of the parts in order to allow its head to swing”

-The Thanjavur dancing doll has become an integral part of the renowned Kondapalli craft.
+The wooden Thanjavur dancing dolls has become an integral part of the renowned Kondapalli village craft.

-A villager told me that it was in 2002 that an artisan named Chavala Uma Maheswara Rao started the manufacturing of the dancing doll.
-He would manufacture dolls in different styles–Hindu goddesses, Bharatanatyam, Kathakali and Manipuri dancers.
-With time, dancing dolls became synonymous with Kondapalli art and today the demand for the dancing doll across Andhra Pradesh is so high that they are unable to meet the targets.
+A villager told me that it was in 2002 that an artisan named Chavala Uma Maheswara Rao started the manufacturing of the wooden dancing dolls.
+He would manufacture the dolls in different styles–Hindu goddesses, Bharatanatyam, Kathakali and Manipuri dancers.
+With time, these wooden dancing dolls became almost synonymous with Kondapalli village art of toy making and today the demand for these dancing dolls are high, that during the peak season it get difficult to meet the targets.

-I guess that’s why it’s not surprising that I could see dancing dolls in very shape and size being sold in every manufacture cum toys’ selling shop in Kondapalli.
+I guess that’s why it’s not surprising that I could see the wooden dancing dolls in every shape and size being sold here in the Kondapalli village of Andhra Pradesh

-But unfortunately this art form which has got patronage from the rulers in ancient times is declining due to lack of profits and time taking procedure.
+Unfortunately, the art of wooden toys making which has got patronage from the ancient rulers, is declining due to the lack of profits and over time consumption.
 The younger generation is not encouraged enough to pursue this art further.
-There are barely 200 nimble-fingered artisans now which are retaining this glorious art of the toy-making.
+There are barely 200 nimble-fingered artisans now which are retaining this glorious art of wooden toy-making.

-Though efforts have been made by various organisations to retain this unique craft, only time will tell if our future generation will going to see this form of art or not…
+Though efforts have been made by the various organisations to retain this unique craft, only time will tell if our future generation will going to see this form of art or not.

 Like this post.
 Here what you can do for me: